discretize/discretize-guides/builds/engineer/power-scrapper/index.md

 <Divider text="Gameplay"/>

-<Specialization name="Scrapper" text="Power Scrapper"/> Has a priority based rotation, that .
-Besides that it tries to ensure high uptime on several modifiers to increase its damage:
+<Specialization name="Scrapper" text="Power Scrapper"/> Has a priority based rotation, that is fairly fast paced.
+It also tries to ensure high uptime on several modifiers to increase its damage:
 - <Item name="Relic of Fireworks"/> is gained for 6 seconds after hitting a weapon skill with 20+ seconds cooldown.
 See the list below.
-- <Trait name="Object in Motion"/> is gained for 10 seconds after using any hard CC skill.
-See the defiance bar damage table above.
+- <Trait name="Object in Motion"/> is active while you have <Boon name="Swiftness"/>, <Boon name="Stability"/>, and <Effect name="Superspeed"/>.
+For each boon you have you will get a 5% multiplicative damage modifier.
-- <Trait name="Modified Ammunition"/> is active while you are above 90% health.
+- <Trait name="Modified Ammunition"/> Grants a 2% multiplicative damage modifer per condition on your foe. <Skill name="Grenade Kit"/> and <Skill name="Elite Mortar Kit"/> can be used to help with this, especially when precasting <Skill name="Elite Mortar Kit"/> in to a burst phase.
-- <Trait name="Explosive Temper"/> is active while you are above 90% health.
+- <Trait name="Explosive Temper"/> gives a stacking <Attribute name="Ferocity"/> bonus up to 10 stacks when explosions hit your foe.

 You want to **always** be in <Skill name="Beastmode"/> when dealing damage.
 A lot of attributes and modifiers are tied to it.
 Besides manually using <Skill name="Leave Beastmode"/>, you will get kicked out of <Skill name="Beastmode"/> when your [Rigorous Certainty](https://wiki.guildwars2.com/wiki/Rigorous_Certainty) (cheat death) granted by a *Mistlock Singularity* activates.